Tuesday, June 23, 2009

 WARNING to sellers - guard your prescriptions and cash when prospective buyers are in your house.

 Thank you to the Northwest Multiple Listing Service for looking out for the safety of sellers.
 We received this warning about keeping safe at open houses in the Seattle area, but it applies to all sellers everywhere.
+As the NWMLS encourages its members to educate their customers, here is their April 17, 2009 bulletin in its entirety:

 Thursday, April 09, 2009